-Samsung paves the way for future innovators with new graduate program
+Samsung Paves The Way For Future Innovators With New Graduate Program

 Date

-Dubai, UAE, December 30, 2024: Samsung Gulf Electronics has reinforced its commitment to boosting youth employment with the launch of its SGE Graduate Program.
+(MENAFN- Mid-East Info) Samsung Gulf Electronics has reinforced its commitment to boosting youth employment with the launch of its SGE graduate Program.
 Welcoming 12 talented graduates, chosen from a competitive pool of over 2,000 ambitious applicants, this diverse cohort represents various nationalities and universities across the UAE and beyond.

 The initiative will nurture the young professionals by providing them with invaluable experience and helping them develop essential career skills through a year-long placement.
 Participants will gain hands-on experience across various fields at Samsung Gulf Electronics, including artificial intelligence, mobile technology and data analytics.
 They will also contribute to key departments such as Direct to Consumer and Corporate Marketing, Customer Service, Legal, and People, gaining a broad understanding of the company's expansive operations.